cloudmesh-community/book/chapters/ai/ai.md

 case you did not notice the `selected_player_distance` array is an array that lists all the Euclidean distances.
 We will use this later to see if the same result is obtained by using the built in functions.
-First we will import the necessary libraries shown in the next code.
+First we will import the necessary libraries shown in the code next.

     from scipy.spatial import distance